Regenerative agriculture

 Our soils contain large amounts of carbon - the first meter of topsoil alone contains more carbon than the entire earth's atmosphere and all the world's plants combined.
 And our soils can do even more: if we fully exploit their potential, they can store more CO2 than mankind has ever emitted.

-Regenerative agriculture refers to agricultural practices that contribute to humus enrichment in the soil.
-This stores carbon, improves soil structure and increases biodiversity in fields.
-In this way, the soil is regenerated and its fertility and climate resilience are improved.
+Regenerative agriculture refers to agricultural practices that contribute to the accumulation of humus in the soil.
+This binds carbon, improves soil structure and increases biodiversity in the fields.
+In this way, the soil is regenerated and its fertility and climate resistance are improved.
 In addition, farmers reduce their emissions at farm level through improved management.

 The principles of regenerative agriculture